pragyaai/ndna/_llm/FAQ.md

 This framework transforms alignment auditing from output-level analysis to geometric reasoning about the model's internal epistemic dynamics {% cite amari2016information %} {% cite coifman2006diffusion %}.

-## How can geodesic deviation in the alignment manifold diagnose subtle forms of misalignment or conflicting objectives?
+✶ **How can geodesic deviation in the alignment manifold diagnose subtle forms of misalignment or conflicting objectives?**

-In the context of the nDNA Cartograph, geodesic deviation describes how trajectories of latent representations diverge under the influence of differing belief vector fields:
+➠ In the context of the nDNA Cartograph, geodesic deviation describes how trajectories of latent representations diverge under the influence of differing belief vector fields:

 $$
 \mathcal{D}_\ell = \left\| h_\ell^{(1)} - h_\ell^{(2)} \right\|